-Child abusers 'found at under-18 events'
+Child abusers targeted under-18 events

 'Not gangs'

-The council said all children identified at a medium risk and above have social workers and it has "not identified any organised gang in relation to CSE".
+The council said all children identified at a medium risk and above have social workers.

 The report continued: "Shropshire's CSE profile tends to be the 'boyfriend' model, or friend of a friend of older sibling, online relationship, and issues around social media accounts, we have not, to date, identified any organised gang related CSE.